Ancestral Instrument Method for Causal Inference without Complete Knowledge

 We take the standard IV $S$ in the DAG of Fig.~\ref{fig:fig001} (a) as an example to explain the lemma.
-In the DAG of Fig.~\ref{fig:fig001} (a), $S$ is a standard IV \wrt $W\rightarrow Y$ and $S\in An(Y)$, so the IV $S$ in corresponding MAG $\mathcal{M}$ has a directed edge $S\rightarrow Y$ as shown in Fig.~\ref{fig:fig001} (b) and $W\rightarrow Y$ is invisible.
+In this, $S$ is a standard IV \wrt $W\rightarrow Y$ and $S\in An(Y)$, so the IV $S$ in the mapped MAG $\mathcal{M}$ has a directed edge $S\rightarrow Y$ as shown in Fig.~\ref{fig:fig001} (b) and the edge $W\rightarrow Y$ is invisible.

-\subsection{The property of an ancestral IV in MAG}
+\subsection{The Property of an Ancestral IV in MAG}